-This easy butternut squash soup recipe is a great make-ahead option.
+This easy butternut squash soup recipe is also a great make-ahead option.
 In fact, it tastes even better the next day.
 Let’s get to it!

 The Best Butternut Squash Soup

 I kept the ingredients list simple so the squash flavor can shine through, but the end result offers exceptionally rich flavor.
-You’ll only need eight basic ingredients to make this luscious soup: butternut squash, olive oil, shallot, garlic, vegetable broth, maple syrup and nutmeg.
+You’ll only need eight basic ingredients to make this luscious soup: butternut squash, olive oil, butter, shallot, garlic, vegetable broth, maple syrup and nutmeg.